bbauska/UC-Davis-Inter-jQuery/README.md

 way, we can start working on our script and getting the interactivity to work properly.

-## Start Files: Smooth Scroll with JavaScript {#start-files-smooth-scroll-with-javascript }
+## Start Files: Smooth Scroll with JavaScript

 Attached is a zip file of the things you need to begin this exercise.
 A **zip file** is defined as: a computer file whose contents include one